Ch4nKyy/BG3WASD/doc/guide.md

 ## BlockAnalogStickSelectionPatch

 Search for the string ```hec9cb611gdbebg4618ga7c8g069215436e27```.
-It should only have 1 xref and lead you to the function I call ChangeSetting.
+It should only have 1 xref and lead you to the function I name ChangeSetting.
 At the very bottom, there is something like
 ```
 case aaa: